-Named the “Poet Laureate of the wok” by the food historian Betty Fussell, Grace Young has devoted her career to celebrating wok cookery and its global significance as a tool for preparing healthful, economical, and delicious meals.
-In her cookbook Stir-Frying to the Sky’s Edge, which won the James Beard Foundation’s Best International Cookbook Award, she demystifies the art of stir-frying and takes readers on a tour of the humble instrument’s role as the premier culinary tool of the Chinese diaspora.
-Her work is currently showcased in the Museum of Chinese in America’s exhibition, “Sour, Sweet, Bitter Spicy” and the Museum of Food and Drink’s exhibition, “Chow.”
-Grace’s video, Chinese Trinidadian Chicken with Mango Chutney, has just been nominated for an IACP Digital Media Award.
+Named the “Poet Laureate of the wok” by the food historian Betty Fussell, Grace Young has devoted her career to celebrating wok cookery and its global significance as a tool for preparing healthful and delicious meals.
+In her cookbook Stir-frying to the Sky’s Edge, which won the James Beard Foundation’s Best International Cookbook Award, she demystifies the art of stir-frying and takes readers on a tour of the humble instrument’s role as the premier culinary tool of the Chinese diaspora.
+Her work is currently showcased at the Museum of Chinese in America’s exhibition, “Sour, Sweet, Bitter Spicy” and the Museum of Food and Drink’s exhibition, “Chow.”
+Grace’s video, Chinese Trinidadian Chicken with Mango Chutney, just won an IACP Digital Media Single Food-Focused Video Award.
 In 2016, she was named one of the “40 for 40” Women honorees for the American Museum of Natural History’s Margaret Mead Film Festival.

 Grace is a three-time IACP award-winning writer, including the Jane Grigson Award for distinguished scholarship, recipient of the World Food Media Award, and the eGullet Culinary Journalist Scholarship.
 Stir-Frying to the Sky’s Edge was one of the top cookbooks of 2010 by NPR, The Washington Post, Good Morning America, and Huffington Post.
 She is the author of The Breath of a Wok and The Wisdom of the Chinese Kitchen.

 Grace has lectured on wok culture at the American Museum of Natural History, New York University, San Francisco Radcliffe Institute for Advanced Study, Culinary Institute of America Greystone, James Beard Foundation, Greenbrier Symposium for Professional Food Writers, French Culinary Institute, Culinary Historians of Chicago, Culinary Historians of Northern California, NASFT (National Association for the Specialty Food Trade), IACP, Tenement Museum, Omega Institute, China Institute, Asia Society, Chinese Historical Society of Southern California, Chinese American Museum of Chicago, Museum of Chinese in America, San Francisco Asian Art Museum, American Institute of Wine and Food, and the Chinese Historical Society of America.